Cocaine and Depression

-If you find out that someone you love is abusing cocaine, it is normal to ask the question, is cocaine a stimulant or depressant?
+If you find out that someone you love is abusing cocaine, it is normal to ask, is cocaine a stimulant or depressant?
 The basic answer is that cocaine is a stimulant.
 This means that using cocaine speeds up or stimulates the systems and functions of the body.
 This very powerful stimulant is derived from the coca plant.
 When it is used, it speeds up the central nervous system.
 This is why cocaine is often called a party drug.
 It makes people feel energetic and euphoric.
-Cocaine is a Schedule II drug, which means that it has a high potential for abuse.
+Cocaine is a Schedule II drug that has a high potential for abuse.

 Stimulant drugs can increase alertness or concentration in the short term.
-They can also inhibit tiredness, which means that it is challenging to rest or sleep while under the influence of cocaine.
+They can also inhibit tiredness, which makes it challenging to rest or sleep under the influence of cocaine.
 Stimulants can speed up heart rate and increase blood pressure.
 This can cause a lot of problems, particularly for anyone with cardiac issues to begin with.

 Cocaine Depression Next Day

-People who abuse cocaine are at risk of experiencing a comedown as the drug wears off.
-A cocaine comedown may involve intense effects that are somewhat opposite to those the drug causes during the euphoric phase.
+People who abuse cocaine risk experiencing a comedown as the drug wears off.
+A cocaine comedown may involve intense effects opposite to those the drug causes during the euphoric phase.
 Comedowns are similar to alcohol hangovers for many people, but some symptoms may be very intense and different from alcohol hangovers.

 People who experience serious symptoms from abusing cocaine are at greater risk of bingeing the drug because they may take a lot more of it to offset the comedown symptoms.

-Cocaine use is accompanied by an increase in dopamine activity, which leads to the intensely euphoric effects often reported.
-As the drug wears off, there is relatively less dopamine active in the brain, and that can lead to the opposite many of these effects: depression, physical slowness or sluggishness, foggy thinking, exhaustion but trouble sleeping, aches and pains, and more.
+Cocaine use is accompanied by an increase in dopamine activity, which leads to the euphoric effects often reported.
+As the drug wears off, there is relatively less dopamine active in the brain, which can lead to the opposite of many of these effects: depression, physical slowness or sluggishness, foggy thinking, exhaustion but trouble sleeping, aches and pains, and more.